 The Importance of Customer Service When Switching Merchant Accounts

 Customer service is much more important than you think.
 Generally, payment processing is an automated process…until it isn’t.
-There will be hiccups with any software and hardware.
+There will be hiccups with any software or hardware.
 A payment processor might provide you with a dedicated account manager who can be the link between you and the resolution of an issue.

 See what type of customer care arrangement a new payment processor offers.
 The best arrangement is a dedicated point-person who picks up the phone or answers their email.